GPS Tracking Laws By State in 2025

 New Hampshire

-New Hampshire’s statute 644-A:4 prevents a person placing an electronic tracker without their consent.
+New Hampshire’s statute 644-A:4 prevents a person from placing an electronic tracker without their consent.
 This statute came into law in 2015.
+Additionally, government bodies need court-issued warrants to perform GPS tracking on any citizens.

 New Jersey